'Digital Services' is overseen by Jasper Hegarty-Ditton, LUU's Director of Digital & Data and consists of three teams:

 No liability is accepted for direct or consequential losses or loss of data or delays associated with the use of LUU and University of Leeds computing systems

 The University of Leeds’ Use of Computer Systems Policy guidance contains a note: ‘Users must obtain formal permission before using University computer resources for any work which is funded by any person or organisation outside the University or on any consultancy basis.
 (3.4)’.
 As a separate but linked organisation, LUU provides devices and hardware to staff for the purpose of fulfilling their roles which may include work funded by its external partnerships.
-This guidance will only apply if the work generates significant network/internet traffic; if you believe this is the case, then please liaise with Jasper Hegarty-Ditton, LUU’s Director of Digital and Communications, who will seek the necessary permissions from the university.
+This guidance will only apply if the work generates significant network/internet traffic; if you believe this is the case, then please liaise with Jasper Hegarty-Ditton, LUU’s Director of Digital and Data, who will seek the necessary permissions from the university.